 Administrative and Supervisory:

-- Assist and participate in the development of volunteer training materials and trainings.
+• Assist and participate in the development of staff attorney and training materials and trainings on housing advocacy;

-- Licensed to practice law in Washington state;
+- Licensed to practice law and in good standing in Washington state;

-- Experience with civil procedure, courtroom protocol, and rules of evidence;
+- Experience with civil procedure, appellate practice, courtroom protocol, and rules of evidence;

-- Experience in housing law including courtroom and trial experience;
+- Experience in housing law and landlord-tenant law;

 - Familiarity with affordable housing programs;